svetlana-soboleva/fullStackRecipeApp/README.md

 The Recipe App is an evolving project, and future developments may include:

+- Admin Panel: create a separate dashboard accessible only to administrators.
+Implement authentication and authorization mechanisms to ensure only authorized users can access the admin panel.
+Include functionalities such as managing users, recipes, categories, and other relevant data.

-Review System: Allowing users to leave reviews and ratings for recipes.
+- Review System: Allowing users to leave reviews and ratings for recipes.

-Comments: Adding a comment section for users to share their tips and experiences.
+- Comments: Adding a comment section for users to share their tips and experiences.

 Feel free to contribute, suggest improvements, or share your favorite recipes to make this platform even better!
 Happy cooking!